cscottrun/GeoChain-Client/README.md

 * Provide multiple levels of authorization for web client queries

 ## Using this App
-You do not need to do anything to use the backend of this application, as the backend is deployed.
+You do not need to do anything to use the backend of this application, as the backend is deployed.  <br />
-Web client can be accessed at […] or spun up locally by following the steps listed below You will need to run the mobile client locally
+Web client can be accessed at […] or spun up locally by following the steps listed below <br />
+You will need to run the mobile client locally
 * Fork and clone this repo
 Mobile